Sustainable Parenting | Positive Discipline for Raising Resilient Kids

-16. The #1 Mistake to Avoid When Your Kid Lies or Steals
+16. The One Mistake to Avoid When Your Kid Lies or Steals

 Have you ever caught your child stealing or lying?

-By the time you are done listening, you will know:
+✨ By the time you finish listening, you’ll understand:

-• How the young child's brain is best taught to NOT lie and steal.
+- How the young child’s brain learns best when it comes to lying and stealing

-• Tangible steps to use the next time your child lies or steals.
+- Tangible, calm steps to take the next time your child makes this choice

 Flora McCormick: [00:00:00] You're listening to Episode 16 of the Sustainable Parenting Podcast with your host, Flora McCormick, licensed therapist and parenting coach.
 Today, we're talking about the number one mistake to avoid when your kids lie or steal.
 I had a parent recently come to me and say she was mortified by having her daughter get caught stealing from friends at school, taking things out of their backpacks, food and toys.